 The violence-condoning ideologies and terrorizing violence of few should never eclipse the openness and non-violence of many.
 But it is undisputable that confronting violent extremism has become a central framework and priority, especially for policy makers at national and international government agencies.
 Still, it is a problematic term: easily applied against communities rather than with the aim of understanding root causes of violence.
 It often gets lost in the current political debates to clarify distinctions, be it between violent extremism and other forms of violence, political or social, or between violent and non-violent extremism.

-At Berghof Foundation, we are primarily concerned with two issues: First, an open-minded and better understanding of the drivers of violent extremism; with a specific interest in the role of education, organisations and community as well as sources of resilience.
-Second, supporting work promoting tolerance and inclusivity which takes its starting point from concerned actors in concrete local settings and communities.
+At Berghof Foundation, we are primarily concerned with two issues: First, an open-minded and better understanding of the drivers of violent extremism.
+Second, supporting work promoting tolerance and inclusivity.
+We take a specific interest in the role of (peace) education, organisations and community as well as sources of resilience focusing on actors in concrete local settings and communities.

 Our understanding of VE and four possible approaches

 We understand violent extremism generally as violence associated with radical ideologies or groups which strive for a complete, not gradual or incremental, change of political and social relations.
 We bear in mind that although violence and extremism are not bound to one specific religious or ideological setting, discussions of the concept are usually associated with a very specific empirical reality, i.e. violent Salafist ideologies and/or violence conducted by individuals or groups associated with Al Qaeda and ISIS.
 There are, in any context, various approaches for dealing with the phenomenon.
 Although most still lack conceptual, definitional and operational coherence and clarity, it is useful to keep in mind the distinctions associated with them: